haskell-distributed/distributed-process/tutorials/ch-tutorial4.md

       } :: ProcessDefinition (Pool a)
 {% endhighlight %}

-Starting the pool is fairly simple and `ManagedProcess` has some utilities to help.
+Starting the pool is simple: `ManagedProcess` provides several utility functions to help with spawning and running processes.
-The `start` function takes an _initialising_ thunk, which must generate the initial state and per-call timeout setting, and the process definition which we've already encountered.
+The `start` function takes an _initialising_ thunk, which must generate the initial state and per-call timeout settings, then the process definition which we've already encountered.

 {% highlight haskell %}